Free Trial

 How does Dunedin Income Growth Investment Trust compare to Fidelity Investment Trust - Fidelity Special Values?

-Dunedin Income Growth Investment Trust (LON:DIG) and Fidelity Investment Trust - Fidelity Special Values (LON:FSV) are both small-cap financial services companies, but which is the better business?
-We will contrast the two businesses based on the strength of their institutional ownership, profitability, earnings, analyst recommendations, valuation, risk, media sentiment and dividends.
+Dunedin Income Growth Investment Trust (LON:DIG) and Fidelity Investment Trust - Fidelity Special Values (LON:FSV) are both small-cap financial services companies, but which is the better stock?
+We will compare the two companies based on the strength of their institutional ownership, risk, analyst recommendations, valuation, profitability, earnings, dividends and media sentiment.

 Fidelity Investment Trust - Fidelity Special Values has a net margin of 95.92% compared to Dunedin Income Growth Investment Trust's net margin of 83.32%.
 Fidelity Investment Trust - Fidelity Special Values' return on equity of 25.87% beat Dunedin Income Growth Investment Trust's return on equity.